-Dr. Jack Gill's lecture on November 14, 2018, entitled How Silicon Valley Ideas Can Propel the Houston Innovation Eco-System, presented best practices of university led innovation and entrepreneurship programs based on his extensive experience in Palo Alto, MIT, and Harvard.
+Dr. Jack Gill's lecture on November 14, 2018, entitled How Silicon Valley Ideas Can Propel the Houston Innovation Eco-System, presented best practices of university led innovation and entrepreneurship programs based on his extensive experience in Silicon Valley, MIT, and Harvard.
 Following his keynote lecture, there was a "fireside chat” led by Brian Patterson (Rice Board of Trustees) and a panel discussion on the role of Rice University in the rapidly growing Houston innovation community.
-The event was held in the Shell Auditorium (Jones School, Rice University).
 The panel, moderated by Peter Rodriguez (Dean, Jones School), included the following:

 Reginald DesRoches (Dean, School of Engineering)

 Jack Gill (Rice Professor of the Practice, Co-founder Goose Society)